 All these issues serve as a warning that the immune system of household pets is becoming more vulnerable, and they are unable to naturally respond to the effects on their bodies.
 The consensus between responsible conventional veterinary medicine and animal naturopathy is that the primary cause of changes in the immune system lies in alterations in the animal’s diet.
 One of the factors to examine first is the “fuel” the dog’s body receives.

-Amidst the buzz of product advertisements, today’s pet owners tend to forget that their dogs’ ancestors lived in the wild.
-They hunted, primarily consumed raw meat and raw plants, and their digestive systems developed accordingly.
-The pet food manufacturers might not be thrilled about the simple statistical fact that degenerative diseases and skin problems among dogs were not as prevalent until their products appeared in such quantity and quality as they do today.
+Amidst the constant buzz of product advertisements, many pet owners forget that their dogs’ ancestors lived in the wild.
+They hunted, consumed raw meat, and ate raw plants, which shaped their digestive systems.
+Pet food manufacturers may not like the fact that degenerative diseases and skin issues were less common before their products became widely available.

-It is a well-known fact that the majority of commercially available pet foods contain artificial flavors, colorings, additives, preservatives, and various chemicals.
-Most of these are inadequately processed by the animals’ bodies and have serious negative effects on their immune systems.
+Most commercially available pet foods contain artificial flavors, colorings, additives, preservatives, and chemicals.
+These substances are often poorly processed by dogs’ bodies and negatively affect their immune systems.

 The Origin of BARF feeding